 Rakija comes in all different flavours - personally I liked the raspberry, but I've been told the juniper is more traditional (the juniper is rank).
 Vegan word of caution though, rakija can come in honey flavour and is not vegan.

-4. Vegan Graffiti Belgrade
+Vegan Graffiti Belgrade

 We were psyched to see so much awesome vegan graffiti in Belgrade:

 It was everywhere!
 The most popular seems to be a pig with a 'go vegan' written on it.
-But there was a fuck fur fox, a cute yellow go vegan chick and a cow:
+But there was a fuck fur fox, a cute yellow go vegan chick and a cow.

-5. Wrap Up: Belgrade Vegan Guide
+Wrap Up: Belgrade Vegan Guide

 All in all, I thoroughly enjoyed my trip to Belgrade, what it lacks in traditional beauty it more than makes up for with friendly locals, very few tourists and the most amazing pastries I've had in my life.
 Travelling to Belgrade as a vegan isn't impossible, and if you happen to travel during Serbian Orthodox Fasting, it can turn out to be an absolute delight.
 Have you been to Belgrade?
 Would you like to go?
 Let me know in the comments below!
-And special thanks to Sam and Caitlin for letting me crash their trip - if you ever get the chance to travel with these two vegans, go for it!
-Also: someone contacted us from Serbia for some advice so we made a video about it - enjoy :)
+[Want more of Eastern Europe?
+Try my Vegan Warsaw Guide] Also: someone contacted us from Serbia for some advice so we made a video about it - enjoy :)

 P.S.: If you're interested in an app designed for vegans & wanna support the vegan movement and us, veganvstravel as well, use this link plz to download Abillionveg.
 When registering, please use our referral code: TRAVELLINGWEASELS.
 If you wanna know why we think this is a great app, read here.